elkiaclub/Zeus/README.md

 yarn start
 ```

-App will be available at http://localhost:3000
+App will be available at `http://localhost:port` based on the port you fill in `config.ts`.

 ## Development